kvchen/kvchen.github.io/_pages/cs61a/quiz04.md

 [Attendance Form](http://goo.gl/forms/xxWWK7SLDJ)

 **Note**: If you wish to meet with me one on one to discuss the course, please shoot me an email with your available times.
 My email can be found on the [course info page](/cs61a/).
-If you want to tell me how to improve, please use [this form](http://goo.gl/forms/fUieXB6oHv) or send me a private email if you want me to get back to you.

 {% problem %}